Man Caught Kicking Met Officer in Back during London Protest Convicted

-A man identified in a social media video kicking a Met officer in the back during the demonstrations in central London last weekend has been convicted of violent disorder.
+A Sunderland man caught on camera kicking a police sergeant in the back during weekend protests in central London has been convicted of violent disorder.

-The officer sustained bruising to his back and is currently recovering at home.
+The injured sergeant suffered bruising to his back and is currently recovering at home.

-“I would like to thank our colleagues from the City of London Police for their help in making this arrest.”
+Detective Nicholls also thanked the City of London Police for their crucial help in making the arrest.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.